Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux-2.md

 2. Select the `aws` folder.
 Kong Enterprise versions are listed in reverse chronological order.
 3. Select the latest Kong version from the list.
 4. From the Kong version detail page, select the **Files** tab and click the dist folder.
-5. Save the rpm file available: e.g. `kong-enterprise-edition-1.3.0.1.aws.rpm`
+5. Save the RPM file available: e.g. `kong-enterprise-edition-1.3.0.1.aws.rpm`
-6. Copy the rpm file to your home directory on the Amazon Linux 2 system.
+6. Copy the RPM file to your home directory on the Amazon Linux 2 system.
 You may use a command like:

   ```
   $ scp kong-enterprise-edition-1.3.0.1.aws.rpm <amazon user>@<server>:~
   ```

-*Optional:* Steps 7-9 are for verifying the integrity of the package.
+*Optional:* Steps 7 and 8 are for verifying the integrity of the package.
 They are not necessary to move on to [installation](#option-1-if-installing-via-a-downloaded-rpm-package).

 7. Download Kong's official public key to ensure the RPM package's integrity: